barrettotte/vacuum-tube-toolbox/README.md

 I think that pins can be made by hand by working hollow 2-3mm brass tubing.
 This would probably be cheaper and more convenient, but I have not pursued this seriously yet.

+For installing pins, print base with pin diameters around 0.05-0.10 mm smaller.
+Then, heat up pin with soldering iron and melt the pin into the base.

 ## Future Features

+- Socket savers with spade connectors, pins, and tubing.
 - Breakout boards for common tube types (KiCad)
 - Breadboard adapters for common tube types (KiCad)
 - attempt all basic socket types listed in - https://en.wikipedia.org/wiki/Tube_socket#Summary_of_base_details